Tulsa, OK Last updated April '26

 Three bets a year.
 Nothing else.

-I replaced a fifty-item roadmap with a clear framework: three bets per year, the discipline to refuse everything else.
-That clarity led to the releases that moved the business — PLG, core revenue features, the platform work that made the next year possible.
+A fifty-item roadmap became three bets per year — and the discipline to refuse everything else.
+That clarity led to the releases that actually moved the business: PLG, core revenue features, and the platform work that made the next year possible.

 P.03